MaXIP21/Foreman-ubuntu-install/README.md

 sudo apt-get install ca-certificates wget \

 ## Setting up the FQDN in our example it will be foreman.example.com
-sudo hostnamectl set-hostname foreman.example.com \
+>sudo hostnamectl set-hostname foreman.example.com \
-echo "192.168.1.140 foreman.example.com" | sudo tee -a /etc/hosts
+>echo "192.168.1.140 foreman.example.com" | sudo tee -a /etc/hosts \

+Then verify the hostname using the command

+> ping -c 2 $(hostname -f)

 # Provisioning a bare metal host.
 # Creating password for provisioning template